 Here is one of the basic RFP for software development examples.
 You can use this template or modify it, considering the specific information your case may require.

 |Goals||· · · · ·|

 |Guidelines||Please send your proposals and additional clarifications until ___|

 Writing an RFP for software development does not have a set format.
 Therefore, we have given in this blog some recommendations and key points to think about.
 Consider those when drafting a request for a proposal for app development that fulfills the requirements of your product.

-Feel free to arrange a call with our IT and outsourcing experts if you want to spend less time creating a proposal or find it difficult to describe the technical elements and product requirements.
-With years of experience in custom software development, ELITEX is a trusted outsourcing and technology partner.
-We will be happy to assist you in producing a stunning product that your customers will love.
+Feel free to arrange a call with our IT and outsourcing experts in case you want to spend less time creating a request for proposal process or find it difficult to describe the technical elements and product requirements.
+With years of experience in custom software development, ELITEX is a trusted outsourcing and technology partner that knows everything about RFPs.
+We will be happy to assist you in producing any kind of stunning products that your customers will love.

 Let’s talk about your project